gameflorist/uevr-alt-rs-up-down-plugin/README.md

 Many thanks to Markmon, who's great [Index Controls Plugin](https://github.com/mark-mon/uevr-index-controls) served as a boilerplate for this plugin.

 And of course also many thanks to Praydog for creating UEVR and all others contributing to the ecosystem.
-It cannot be understated how much ever evolving value UEVR adds to the world of PCVR!
+It cannot be overstated how much ever evolving value UEVR adds to the world of PCVR!